GeneralProducts/consonance-graphql/examples/sample_dashboard.md

 # Description

-Populate a dashboard of charts and graphs using Google Data Studio
+Populate a dashboard of charts and graphs using Google Looker Studio

 ## Explanation

-Using Google Sheets and Google Data Studio you can populate charts and graphs to create a dashboard of your data.
+Using Google Sheets and Google Looker Studio you can populate charts and graphs to create a dashboard of your data.

 First, you'll need to build a [/sample_custom_report.md](custom report) that contains all of the fields you need.

-Create a new report on [https://datastudio.google.com/](Google Data Studio) and select **Google Sheets** from the selection of Google Connectors.
+Create a new report on [https://lookerstudio.google.com/](Google Looker Studio) and select **Google Sheets** from the selection of Google Connectors.

 Link your previously created custom report created in Google Sheets as a data source by selecting the spreadsheet.
 There will be a pop-up warning you that you are about to add data to your report; choose **Add to Report** to continue.